Digital River coordinated fulfillments

 You should handle the order.accepted

-event by updating the status of the order in your commerce platform and by thanking customers for their purchase on an order confirmation page.
+event by updating the order status in your commerce platform and thanking customers for their purchase on an order confirmation page.

 If you give customers the option to cancel orders, then the fulfillment_order.pending